2016 Pampore attack: Attack

 At around 16:40 on 25 June 2016, a Central Reserve Police Force convoy, consisting of six vehicles, was ambushed by three or four militants while en route from Pantha Chowk to Pampore.
 The convoy came under attack as it was slowing down at a bend in the highway in order to make a turn.
 Carrying AK-47s and grenades, the militants attacked a bus carrying over 40 CRPF officers, killing eight officers and injuring over 20 others, several critically.
 In the ensuing gun battle, two of the militants were killed.
 It was reported that one or two militants might have escaped.

 Investigation

 Senior CRPF commanders who investigated the attack and examined the corpses of the two killed militants said the dead militants had shaved their bodies, a characteristic of fidayeen attackers.
 As the militants had 11 AK-47 magazines with them, they had clearly prepared for intensive fighting.
 According to CRPF officers, unexploded grenades recovered from the scene appeared similar to those used by the Pakistan Army.
-Investigators believed the militants had possibly infiltrated the area up to 10 days previously, possibly with assistance from other terrorist units or from locals.
+Investigators believed the militants had possibly infiltrated the area up to 10 days ago, possibly with assistance from other terrorist units or from locals.